‘The philanthropy boom’ and the fast-changing role of professional advisors

 The Intergenerational Wealth Transfer

 The Intergenerational Wealth Transfer (IWT) of the baby boomers will see an outsized amount of wealth held by the baby boomer generation - est. NZ$1.6T - changing hands over the next 20-25 years.
-How this wealth is advised really matters for the future of New Zealand.
+How this wealth is stewarded really matters for the future of New Zealand and research tells us that professional advisor practice has great potential to inform clients and enable more intentional and structured forms of giving.

 We are noticing three main shifts going on, influencing professional advisor practice and nudging conversations towards the topic of philanthropy.